-This Procurement Plan is intended to (i) position PREPA to satisfy the requirements of the Final Order and the Procurement Plan Resolution, and (ii) provide a thoughtful approach to building out future renewable resources in accordance with the requirements of Act 82.
-This Procurement Plan follows the format indirectly specified in Section IV, Subsection D(4)(b) of the Final Order, as follows:
+This Procurement Plan is intended to (i) position positions PREPA to satisfy the requirements of the Final Order and the Procurement Plan Resolution, and (ii) provide provides a thoughtful approach to building out future renewable energy and energy storage resources in accordance with the requirements of Act 82.
+This, informed by the lessons learned in the administration of the Tranche 1 RFP to date.
+Ultimately, the Procurement Plan aims to: